“It’s time to get started,” I told my wife.

 “Point B: Behavioral Issues.
 He swats and hisses at the grandchildren.”

 “Well,” she rationalized, “the girls do like to dress him up in doll clothing.”

 We were going nowhere fast.

 “Point C: Vandalism.
-He insists on leaping up onto my toilet lid to bat at the toilet paper.
+He insists on leaping up onto my toilet lid and batting at the toilet paper.
 He doesn’t stop until he has unfurled the roll all over the floor and halfway down the hall.”

 Laughing, my wife waved a hand to cut me off.
 “He only does that when you put the roll on the wrong way.”

 “Point D: Personal Hygiene.
-Cat refuses to bury his business and sometimes, little things cling to his fur and he leaves them as presents in embarrassing places.”
+Cat refuses to bury his business and sometimes, little bits cling to his fur which then drop off in embarrassing places.”